Explore

 The wind on top of Lamkhaga is so strong it can push a full-grown trekker off their feet.
 Stay low and use your ice axe for stability on the summit ridge.

-→ See full itinerary with altitude profileRated hard.
+→ See full itinerary with altitude profileRated challenging.
 Moving over highly unstable moraine and crevassed glaciers.
 The final 300m climb to the pass is a 60-degree ice/snow incline.

 No. This is an expert-only trek.
 You must have prior experience in 16,000+ ft pass crossings and basic understanding of glacier movement.